-- (h) Within three months after the appointment of the first executive director, and at least every other year thereafter, the commission shall set priorities for service delivery.
-Prior to adopting a principal service delivery mode, the commission shall publicly solicit and take into consideration the views of clients, family members, advocates, providers of fiduciary services, affected government officials and others concerned with the plight of persons in need of such services.
-In order to establish a decentralized delivery system, the commission shall consider promotion and support of delivery of fiduciary services by local, non-profit organizations and encourage educational services and support to such families and friends of persons in need of fiduciary services as are willing and, with assistance, able to provide such services on a voluntary basis. - (i) The commission shall regularly report to the joint committee on human services and elderly affairs and to the house and senate committees on ways and means of the general court and to the justices of the supreme judicial court.
-The commission shall make its first report one year from the date this section takes effect and thereafter annually on the last day of July (except if such would be within six months of its first report), detailing (1) its priorities for service delivery and the reasons therefore; (2) the actions it has taken during the preceding year, including the number of persons served and the types of services provided to such persons; (3) a description of all funds, including state appropriations and other assistance received by the commission; (4) the names, duties and salaries of all individuals in its employ; (5) the money it has disbursed and any savings to the commonwealth which its services have produced; (6) a determination of the feasibility of utilizing volunteers to assist the commission in the delivery of services; and (7) a detailed plan and cost estimate for any recommended expansion of the service, including any savings to the commonwealth which such expansion might reasonably be expected to produce.
+128 Within three months after the appointment of the first executive director, (h) 129 and at least every other year thereafter, the commission shall set priorities for service delivery.
+130 Prior to adopting a principal service delivery mode, the commission shall publicly solicit and 131 take into consideration the views of clients, family members, advocates, providers of fiduciary 132 services, affected government officials and others concerned with the plight of persons in need of 133 such services.
+In order to establish a decentralized delivery system, the commission shall 134 consider promotion and support of delivery of fiduciary services by local, non-profit 135 organizations and encourage educational services and support to such families and friends of 136 persons in need of fiduciary services as are willing and, with assistance, able to provide such 137 services on a voluntary basis.

+138 (i) The commission shall regularly report to the joint committee on elder 139 affairs, the joint committee on mental health and substance abuse, the house and senate 140 committees on ways and means of the general court and to the justices of the supreme judicial 141 court.
+The commission shall make its first report one year from the date this section takes effect 142 and thereafter annually on the last day of July (except if such would be within six months of its 143 first report), detailing (1) its priorities for service delivery and the reasons therefore; (2) the 144 actions it has taken during the preceding year, including the number of persons served and the 145 types of services provided to such persons; (3) a description of all funds, including state 146 appropriations and other assistance received by the commission; (4) the names, duties and 147 salaries of all individuals in its employ; (5) the money it has disbursed and any savings to the